Come and explore the 900-year history of this beautiful building – which may have once been the site of a Saxon chapel.

 The first major remodelling involved replacing the side walls with rows of arches, known as arcades, as early as the 13th century.
 The East end extensions to form the chancel and the building beside it known as the sacristy were completed in the 14th century, giving us the quaint and appealing eastern view which is still preserved today.
 The narrow vertical windows in the sacristy look like arrow-slits.
 Its loft contained the clutter of centuries, including many old photos which are being digitised.

 Later builders extended upwards.
 In the 15th century the upper clerestory windows were added, and the tower heightened.
 To support the extra weight, massive angled buttresses were planted firmly beside it for added support.
-In 1664 five of the six bells were cast onsite, and hung in the tower from where they still ring out today.
-In fact, they have been described as “the sweetest peal in Hertfordshire”.
+In 1664 five of the six bells were made by Anthony Chandler, from a well-known family of bell-founders, and may have been cast on site.
+The sixth bell was added in 1729, and all are hung in the tower from where they still ring out today.
+They have been described as “the sweetest peal in Hertfordshire”.

 At the same time as building the clerestory, a spiral staircase (the “rood stair”) was constructed inside the wall next to the north altar, most likely leading to a minstrels’ gallery which is no longer present.
 This tiny stairway now ends in a doorway in mid air.
 Another intriguing piece of heritage is the tomb effigy only recently attributed to Thomas Frisby, who died in 1410, and his wife.
 We can tell by his clothes and the style of his beard that Frisby was a “serjeant-at-law” – a legal pleader who represented people in the central courts.
 The story of how his identity was tracked down reads like a historical detective novel.

 Most fascinating of all are the medieval wall paintings which were covered up with whitewash plaster during the Reformation.
 They lay forgotten for hundreds of years until being uncovered again in the 1930s.
-We have an important series dating from the 13th-19th centuries, praised by Pevsner (a renowned church historian) as beng second only in the county to those at St Albans Abbey.
+We have an important series dating from the 13th-19th centuries, praised by Pevsner (the renowned architectural historian) as being second only in the county to those at St Albans Abbey.
 Valuable heritage indeed to find in a rural village church.
 Once we have repaired the roof and made the building weatherproof, these paintings will be restored.

 Apart from all its heritage, St Leonard’s is special to the community.
 Not only is it in regular use for services, it’s the only place in the village where weddings and funerals can be conducted.
 Community events such as flower and art festivals, book festivals, singing, bell-ringing, historical talks and parish meetings take place in the church.